 - Share this article on Comment

 - Share this article on Pinit

 - Share this article on Tumblr

-The Hunger Games: Catching Fire is scheduled to open in U.K. cinemas on Nov.
-21 before hitting U.S. screens Nov.
+The Hunger Games: Catching Fire opens in theaters in the U.S. on Nov.
 22.

 Sign up for THR news straight to your inbox every day